mwherman2000/neo-windocs/windocs/quickstart-csharp/11-checklist.md

 ## Checklist

+1. Complete the following checklist to verify and confirm all of the key tasks of each activity have completed successfully.

 Activity | Key&nbsp;Tasks | Description | Complete?
 --------:| ---------:|:----------- |:---------
 0 | | **[Activity 0 - Prerequisites and Recommendations](./00-prerequisites.md)**